thatf90/CIS-4400/README.md

 Dimensional Modeling:
 ![Dimension modeling](https://github.com/thatf90/CIS-4400/issues/2)

+Data Storage: The raw dataset (Air_Quality.csv) was uploaded to Azure Blob Storage directly in a container named airqualitycontainer.
+This storage approach was chosen to simulate real-world cloud-based environments and ensure organized, secure storage of the source file.
+The file was structured in an orderly manner and made available for processing in the transformation stage.

 Data Transformation:
 Using Python and the Pandas library, the dataset was cleaned and pre-processed.
 The Start_Date column was converted to datetime format, and new fields (Year, Month, Day) were obtained.
 Rows with null values in critical fields (Start_Date, Data Value) were removed, and duplicate records were dropped.
 Additionally, the Message column was removed due to being entirely null.
 The transformed dataset was saved as Air_Quality_Cleaned.csv